This post may contain affiliate links. Please read our disclosure policy.

 • Add herbs and bay leaves and bring to a simmer, about 3 minutes.

-• Stir in beef and return to a simmer.
+• Stir in beef, arrange so beef is partly above the liquid.
+Return to a simmer.

 • Transfer to oven and cook, uncovered for 1 hour and 45 minutes.